mad4869/todo-app-docker/README.md

 *execute the command to restore data inside a running postgres container*

 ## Conclusion
 That concludes the overview of the process for building Docker containers for a Flask web application and PostgreSQL.
-You have the option to run them separately and establish the connection between them, or you can run them simultaneously using `docker-compose`.
+We have the option to run them separately and establish the connection between them, or we can run them simultaneously using `docker-compose`.
 Additionally, it is important to implement a backup and restore mechanism to ensure data integrity in case of any issues or data loss.